-At the FATHER CHRISTMAS STAGE sweet caroling rings out and Father Christmas himself holds court beside a great toy-bedecked tree, jovially inviting young lads and lasses to join him for a holiday photo memento.
+At the FATHER CHRISTMAS STAGE sweet caroling rings out and Father Christmas himself magically appears beside a great toy-bedecked tree, jovially inviting young lads and lasses to join him for a holiday photo memento!
 Enjoy a British take on American melodrama with the perennial favorite Jack is Back! followed by the arrival of the Toy Parade.
-Lewis Carroll's stories come to fantastical life with the Mad Hatter's Tea Party and frabjous tales from a loquacious caterpillar in Wonderland Story Time.
+Lewis Carroll's stories come to fantastical life with the Mad Hatter's Tea Party and frabjous tales from the characters of Wonderland Story Time.

 Around the corner from the Paddy West Stage, you can visit FLOCKMOCKER'S WORKSHOP, where Prof. Phineas J. Flockmocker III will confound you with his curious inventions, dubious facts, and total disregard for conventional science.
 You might even see Steam Man!

 Over on Nickelby Road you might pay a call at the THE DICKENS FAMILY PARLOUR and visit with his family, characters from his novels, visiting performers, and enjoy frequent visits from the illustrious author himself.
 Partake of festive parlour games, Christmas carols and sing-a-longs, and observe a working Victorian kitchen.
 Even Mr. Scrooge comes by to pay his respects during the holiday season!

 Just across the street, music and dance from around the world grace the SILK ROAD STAGE, where you might hear caroling one moment, and see lively Irish, Middle Eastern, or Morris dancing the next.
 Enjoy a traditional mummers play with Mr. Brown's Mummers, join in English country dance with The Crown & Anchor Dancers, or traditional Irish Dancing with the Silk Road Ceilidh.
-Waltz and polka to the infectious rhythyms of the Bruno Band and enjoy exotic Middle Eastern Dance on certain days.
+Waltz and polka to the infectious rhythyms of The Bruno Band and enjoy exotic Middle Eastern Dance on certain days.